 Add new layers by repeating the process, building depth and details in your print.

-Thinner layers create more detailed prints, while thicker layers result in a more painterly
+- Thinner layers create more detailed prints, while thicker layers result in a more painterly effect.

-Experiment with different types of paper to see how they absorb the paint in unique ways.
-With Natural Acryliks, you get non-toxic and eco-friendly paints to experiment with, making the process even more enjoyable and sustainable.
+PAPER: Experiment with different types of paper to see how they absorb the paint in unique ways.
+With Natural Acrylik Paint, you get to enjoy non-toxic and eco-friendly paints to experiment with, making the process even more enjoyable and sustainable.

-You are more than welcome to follow me on Instagram @malinjanlidenart to take a look at more of my monotypes.
-Maybe you get inspired by some patterns or layers.
-You also find my original paintings at konst.se/malinjanliden.
+FOLLOW ME on Instagram @malinjanlidenart to take a look at more of my nature-based monotypes.
+You can also find my original paintings at konst.se/malinjanliden.